"No one ever said it sounded weird,” Gao Hong says.

 "The playing is totally from the heart,” she says.
 “We don't talk about the key or mode we're going to use.
 We both just listen and try to compose as we go along."

 It's probable that Tiny Desk had never seen a pipa or oud before — "most of the videos are rap, rock or pop music," Gao says — but again the combination proved popular.
-The Gao-Rafea clip — another improvisation — was one of five selected for the July 29 episode, and can still be seen on YouTube.
+The Gao-Rafea clip — another improvisation — can still be seen on YouTube.

-And there is much more in the pipeline for Gao, as the shackles that the coronavirus placed on the performing arts industry finally begin to loosen.
+And there is much more in the pipeline for Gao, as the shackles that the coronavirus placed on the performing arts industry finally began to loosen.

-First up is a delayed album release concert for From Our World to Yours, notionally issued a year ago but largely unpromoted because of pandemic restrictions.
-That's happening Oct.
-10 at the Cedar Cultural Center in Minneapolis, and Gao is excited by the musical progression she believes listeners will hear in the new CD.
+First up was a delayed album release concert for From Our World to Yours, notionally issued in 2020 but largely unpromoted because of pandemic restrictions.
+Gao is excited by the musical progression she believes listeners will hear in the CD.

 "It's like a sequel to Life as Is," she says.
 "But the chemistry between Issam and me is so much tighter, and we're bringing more color and complexity to the pieces."

-A world premiere with the Minnesota Orchestra also is on the schedule, a new concerto for the pipa in which Gao herself will be the soloist.
-The piece, Guangxi Impression — a reference to a mountainous region in southern China — will feature in a Feb.
-5 concert marking the Lunar New Year, led by Chinese conductor Junping Qian.
+Gao also was soloist for a concerto for the pipa in a world premiere with the Minnesota Orchestra.
+The piece, Guangxi Impression — a reference to a mountainous region in southern China — also featured in a concert marking the Lunar New Year, led by Chinese conductor Junping Qian.

 Again, there is an element of improvisation involved.